A dream in white and blue.

 2. day Munich - Murnau 65 km

-What a nice beginning.
 You follow the Isar out of Munich.
 Through Forstenrieder Park and along the small river Würm you cycle to the north shore of Lake Starnberg.
 What a magnificent sight: clear water combined with wonderful views of the surrounding mountains.
-Directly on the waterfront you cycle with pleasure from Starnberg to Ambach or Bernried and on to Murnau.
+Along the waterfront you cycle with pleasure from Starnberg to Ambach or Bernried and on to Murnau.

 3. day Murnau - Füssen / Schwangau 60 km

 Nature and culture in perfect harmony!
 In the morning you can enjoy your way through the largest moorland of Western Europe (Nature reserve 'Murnauer Moos').
 Marvel at the splendor of the Bavarian rococo in the Wieskirche at noon and discover the royal castles Neuschwanstein and Hohenschwangau in the afternoon.
-Neuschwanstein, often referred to as a fairy-tale castle, is the most famous of the castles of Ludwig II and one of the most famous sights in Germany with more than one million visitors a year.
+Neuschwanstein, often referred to as a fairy-tale castle, is the most famous of the castles of Ludwig II and one of the most famous sights in Germany.

 4. day Füssen / Schwangau - Nesselwang 25 km